-If you are saddled with an at-fault accident, ticket, reckless driving citation, or DUI on your résumé, Allied could be a better choice than GEICO.
-Every auto insurance company enacts rate penalties differently, so it's worth comparing quotes to find out which insurance company suits you.
+If you are carrying an at-fault accident, speeding ticket, reckless driving violation, or DWI on your résumé, Allied could be a better choice than GEICO.
+Every auto insurance company will handle driving offenses differently, so it's worth comparing quotes to find out which insurer is best for you.

 |Infraction||GEICO avg. annual premium||Allied avg. annual premium|